 Avoid The Germs

+Are tummy bugs contagious?
+Yes!
 Children are super susceptible to tummy bugs so it’s vital that they are kept away from people who may be contagious.
+How long are you contagious with a tummy bug?
 The germs that cause stomach flu can live on surfaces for weeks after a person appears well so wait 2 weeks before having contact with this person or visiting their house.

 Stop The Spread of Tummy Bug Germs